ishaang684/Gubs/README.txt

 Current bugs:
 - The Image for the Dangerous Alchemy Card isn't correct
-- If two cards are perfectly on top of each other, there's no way to seperate them
 - You can double click anywhere instead of having to click on the deck to draw a card
 - Can lose cards by dragging them out of the screen